-The Extremely Severe Cyclonic Storm Fani over West-central Bay of Bengal moved north-northeastwards with a speed of about 07 kmph in last six hours and lay centered at 0230 hrs IST of 02nd May, 2019 over West-central Bay of Bengal near latitude 15.5°N and longitude 84.2°E, about 510 km south-southwest of Puri (Odisha), 260 km south-southeast of Visakhapatnam (Andhra Pradesh) and 700 km south-southwest of Digha (West Bengal).
+The Extremely Severe Cyclonic Storm Fani over West-central Bay of Bengal has moved further north-northeastwards closer to the Indian Coast.
+Moving at a speed of 7 kmph, Fani is centered at near latitude 15.5°N and longitude 84.2°E, about 510 km south-southwest of Puri (Odisha), 260 km south-southeast of Visakhapatnam (Andhra Pradesh) and 700 km south-southwest of Digha (West Bengal).

-In Odisha, Andhra Pradesh and West Bengal at least 19 districts are expected to get affected by the extremely severe cyclonic storm Fani, which is likely to cross Odisha Coast between Gopalpur and Chandbali, around Puri during 3rd May afternoon
+In Odisha, Andhra Pradesh and West Bengal at least 19 districts are expected to get affected by the extremely severe cyclonic storm Fani, which is likely to cross Odisha Coast between Gopalpur and Chandbali, around Puri during May 3 afternoon.

 The cyclone will pass through Jagatsinghpur, Kendrapara, Bhadrak and Balasore in Odisha before reaching West Bengal with a maximum sustained wind speed of 170-180 kmph gusting to 200 kmph.
-The storm is likely to impact Ganjam, Gajapati, Khurda, Puri, Jajpur and Balasore districts.
+The storm is likely to impact Ganjam, Gajapati, Khurda, Puri, Jajpur and Balasore districts in terms of heavy to extremely heavy rains.

 The government of Odisha has set up 900 cyclone shelters to house the evacuees and has requested for two helicopters to be stationed in the state for emergency food distribution.